-Did you know, one of the most common causes of orchid death is improper watering, in particular, overwatering?
+Did you know that one of the most common causes of orchid death is improper watering, in particular, overwatering?

 Learn the proper ways to water orchids with these tips.

 Four Ways To Measure If An Orchid Needs Watering

 Get a pencil and insert the tip into the orchid pot.
 Make sure it touches the potting medium.
 If the lead part goes dark with moisture, then your orchid doesn't need to be watered as of yet.
 If the lead is unchanged though and comes off dry, it might be time to water your plant.

 If you are hesitating though because you feel the pot still has some moisture, you can wait a day.
 It is better to underwater than overwater.

 Similar to the pencil trick but this time, you are using your finger.
 You'll have to be sensitive enough to feel whether the potting media is moist or not.